Employer Insights

 • Student Learner Variance

-• Allowing for minors to work earlier or later than usually allowed
+• Earlier or later than usually allowed

-• Allowing minors to work during school hours
+• During school hours

 Employers should note that each type of variance has a different purpose, approval, and renewal process.